-The Ontario Energy Board launched a new program that lowers electricity bills for low-income households.
-The Ontario Electricity Support Program provides a monthly credit to eligible customers based on household income and size, and applies it directly to eligible customers’ bills.
-This involved integrations with the Ministry of Finance and over a hundred service utility providers across Ontario using […]
+The Ontario Energy Board launched a new program that lowers electricity bills for low-income households by providing monthly rebates to eligible customers directly on their invoices.
+This involved integrations with the Ministry of Finance and over a hundred service utility providers across Ontario using various technologies and standards.

 In my previous post, I showed how to build a mobile web app using jQuery Mobile.
 Its use of HTML5 data attributes and CSS classes made it pretty straightforward, especially if you are used to building regular websites.
 The architecture of your mobile website would have to be based on the server-side though, whether this be ASP.NET MVC, PHP, Ruby, etc. Then I came across Sencha Touch which changes this mentality to a more progressive approach… client-side applications!

 With mobile getting all the love lately, I thought I would give back to the desktop community.
 I showed how to build a mobile web app using Sencha Touch 2 and MVC.
 Now I will do the same with a desktop web app using Ext JS.